 - The use of genetic engineering, ionizing radiation and sewage sludge is prohibited.

 Notice anything familiar about this list?
-It’s very similar to the one enforced by the Naturally Grown Certification program.
+It’s almost identical to the one enforced by the Naturally Grown Certification program.

 High Standards at Whistlepig Farm